ludvigalden/servido/README.md

 The functionality of some services are by nature asynchronous, for instance an authentication state like below.
 This can be implemented by extending the `ServiceAsync` class and defining the `constructorAsync` method.

-The promise returned by the `constructorAsync` method will also be used to define the special property `ServiceAsync.constructing`.
-This is an instance of type `ServiceConstructingStatus` which allows for the methods `start`, `stop`, and `use` and exposes the current status by the property `current`.
+The promise returned by the `constructorAsync` method will be assigned to the instance in order to handle the `resolveServices` and `constructedServices` utility.

 ```tsx
 import { ServiceAsync } from "servido";